 - Moosend comes with a handy email subject line tester called Refine.

-- You can send transactional emails with Moosend over its SMTP server (but this is for paid plans only).
+- You can send transactional emails with Moosend over its SMTP server.

-- If you don’t want to sign up to a monthy plan with Moosend, you have the option to purchase email credits instead.
+- If you don’t want to sign up to a monthly plan with Moosend, you have the option to purchase email credits instead.

 Moosend vs Constant Contact pricing

-Moosend is a clear winner over Constant Contact in terms of pricing.
+At nearly half the price, Moosend is a clear winner over Constant Contact in terms of pricing.
+Moosend does not offer a free plan, only a 30-day free trial.

 Mailchimp is one of the biggest names in the email marketing space.
 They’re no longer focused on just email though, Mailchimp now offers an all-in-one marketing platform.